-Q .
 My husband and I argue frequently.
-But lately he’s begun to shove me.
+But lately he even shoves me.
 He claims it’s just in the heat of the moment.
 While I’m certain I’m being overly sensitive to my husband’s anger, I’m not sure his physical actions are okay.
 Am I overreacting?

-A. While you may be oversensitive to aspects of your husband’s anger, you aren’t overreacting to his shoving you.
-There’s never, ever , under any circumstance, due to any real or perceived provocation or slight, any reason for a man or woman to push or shove each other.
+While you may be oversensitive to aspects of your husband’s anger, you aren’t overreacting to his shoving you.
+There’s never, ever, under any circumstance, due to any real or perceived provocation or slight, any reason for a man or woman to push or shove each other.
 That’s a line that cannot be crossed.

-In your situation, we’d encourage you not to wait until more shoving, pushing, grabbing, hitting, or any other behavior that exerts abusive control occurs, but to let your husband know his behavior’s unhealthy, unacceptable, and will no longer be tolerated.
+In your situation, we’d encourage you not to wait until more shoving, pushing, grabbing, hitting, or any other behavior that exerts abusive control occurs.
+But let your husband know his behavior’s unhealthy, unacceptable, and will no longer be tolerated.
 You need to set unequivocally clear boundaries.

-Let him know that if he pushes you again, you’ll ask him to leave the room and/or leave the house for a short time-out.
+Let him know that if he pushes you again, you’ll ask him to leave the room and/or leave the house for a time-out.
 If he refuses to do that, then you should leave.
-Leaving provides time for the angry spouse to calm down and focus on healthier ways to communicate his concerns.
+Leaving provides time for the angry spouse to calm down.
+It also helps him to focus on healthier ways to communicate his concerns.

-If this doesn’t help, then you may need to take stronger steps by involving your pastor, a licensed Christian counselor, and, if it continues, the police.
+If this doesn’t help, then you may need to take stronger steps.
+You may need to involve your pastor, a licensed Christian counselor, and, if it continues, the police.
 Being proactive in setting clear boundaries now can help prevent escalation.

-The process of becoming one in Christ involves learning how to understand our differences and deal with conflict in ways that heal rather than hurt.
-This is an opportunity for you to learn how to apply the principles of 1 Corinthians 13:4-6 “Love is patient, love is kind.
+The process of becoming one in Christ involves learning how to understand our differences.
+We are to deal with conflict in ways that heal rather than hurt.
+This is an opportunity for you to learn how to apply the principles of 1 Corinthians 13:4-6.
+“Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
-Love does not delight in evil but rejoices with the truth” and Colossians 3:13-15 “Bear with each other and forgive whatever grievances you may have against one another.”
+Love does not delight in evil but rejoices with the truth.“

 We encourage you and your husband to read those two passages at least once a day.
 As you read them, ask yourself, What is one way I can apply this to my life today?
 We’d also encourage you to contact a licensed Christian marriage and family counselor who can help you find practical ways to chart a new course for your marriage.